Museum of Military History

 More modern exhibits are also not without interest.
 The incident which precipitated the First World War - the assassination of Archduke Franz Ferdinand - is illustrated by the car in which he was travelling when he was killed.
 There is also a famous painting depicting modern warfare "To The Unknown Soldier" which was finished in 1916 by Tyrolean artist and serving war painter Albin Egger-Lienz.

-With the map of Vienna and the museum below, you can zoom in or out or move in all directions by using the controls to the left.
-And the buttons on the top right switch between a traditional map view, a satellite view and a mixture of the two.
+With the map of Vienna and the museum below, you can zoom in or out or move in all directions by using the controls to the right.
+And the buttons on the top left switch between a traditional map view, a satellite view and a mixture of the two.

 Details of Museum

 Tel: +43 (0)1 79561-0

 The museum is open every day from 09.00 - 17.00, apart from major holidays.